NYPD Lose Long-Criticized Records Secrecy as Cuomo Signs Reforms

 “This is systemic reform of police departments,” Cuomo said Friday.
 “This is sitting down and taking a look at exactly what they do and have been doing and looking at it through a new lens of reform and reinvention, because this has been 40–50 years in the making.

-“The way we really solved this is we say that every place in this state … sit down at the table with the local community, address these issues, get to the root of these issues,” Cuomo added.
+“The way we really solved this is we say that every police agency in this state … sit down at the table with the local community, address these issues, get to the root of these issues,” Cuomo added.
 “Get a plan, pass that plan by your local government.
 And if you don’t, you’re not going get any additional state funding, period.

 Reverend Sharpton, who has for years been on the frontlines of protests against killings by police officers, applauded Cuomo’s executive order as setting the standard for reform in every other state in the country.